 The only component of the total tax bill that could be affected by incorporation is the 16% paid to the Town for services provided to the unincorporated area of Greenburgh.
 Upon incorporation, that tax would instead be paid to the Village of Edgemont for local municipal services (i.e., police, public works, sanitation, etc.), regardless of whether those services are provided directly by the Village or through contracts with other municipalities or private parties.

 The balance of the tax bill is paid to the Greenville Fire District (11%), Westchester County (9%), Greenburgh for Town-wide services (1.5%), and to water/sewer/refuse districts (2.5%).
-None of those services are affected by incorporation.
+None of those services are affected by incorporation (note: the Greenville Fire District will become the Edgemont Village Fire Department).

 Click here for the full consultant-prepared report, released in January 2017, which includes financial projections if Edgemont provides its own police protection and public works services rather than securing them through inter-municipal contracts.
-This report was developed over a six-month period by Zions Public Finance and The Novak Consulting Group, who concluded that Edgemont is financially feasible and "would be able to provide a high level of service with the existing revenues that will credit to the Village" and stated "the projected operating surplus would provide your Village government with flexibility on debt repayment, community investment, and taxation levels."
+This report was developed over a six-month period by Zions Public Finance and The Novak Consulting Group, who concluded that a Village of Edgemont is financially feasible and "would be able to provide a high level of service with the existing revenues that will credit to the Village" and stated "the projected operating surplus would provide your Village government with flexibility on debt repayment, community investment, and taxation levels."
+The Novak firm's analysis did not recommend specific budget allocations as those decisions will rest with the Village's Board of Trustees.

 In the 18 months since the feasibility study was released, we have updated village financial projections to reflect higher projected tax revenues resulting from reassessment.
 In addition, we conducted additional research on potential service options and their associated costs.
 The updates are presented in 4 scenarios, summarized as follows: